devskale/chawan/AIR_MODE_IMPLEMENTATION_STATUS.md

 ## Conclusion

 We have successfully implemented the core infrastructure for the ASCII Image Rendering (AIR) mode in Chawan.
-The AIR codec is working correctly and Chawan properly recognizes the new image mode.
+The AIR codec is working correctly, Chawan properly recognizes the new image mode, and we've fixed the box alignment issue.
 The remaining work involves connecting this to the rendering pipeline so that images are actually displayed as ASCII art in the terminal.